selimanac/defold-blender-convex-hull/README.md

 - Copy and paste [the script](https://github.com/selimanac/defold-blender-convexhull/blob/main/blender/convexshape.py) into the scripting editor.
 - Adjust the `export_path` variable to the desired file path where you want to save the exported convex hull data.
+- Ensure the correct object is **selected**.
 - Click the `Run Script button in the scripting editor.

 ![Run Scrip](/.github/5.jpg?raw=true)